Feather River Canyon, Middle Fork—Milsap Bar to Bald Rock Trail

 In the late morning we swam around a chute to a thirty-foot falls and pulled ourselves onto the last expansive, steep rock shelf of the trip.
 I’ve become comfortable with avoiding the swiftest currents and getting where I want to go by aiming high above where I want to end up.
 As I reached the rock shelf after swimming the river’s width, backpack slung over one shoulder, to stand with the others, Peter teased, “All right!
 She’s got it now!”

 We peered over the falls below and took photos.
 Scott leapt up a cliff high above to find the bat caves he knew were there.
 The rock is punched through with lip-like openings, and a tiny bat appeared from a cleft, startling Peter, who had joined Scott.
 I turned back to the river.
-It seems we were on the sliding edge of the world.
+We seemed to be perched on the sliding edge of the world.

 Strange, how long it took to make our way around a few bends of the river.
 Our last float below the falls took half an hour.
 We tubed, hiked, paddled, tossed off a few more boulders, and then suddenly, shockingly, our time on the river was over.